zmon1010/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/treeview.md

 The TreeView HtmlHelper extension is a server-side wrapper for the [Kendo UI TreeView](http://demos.telerik.com/kendo-ui/treeview/index) widget.

-The [Kendo UI TreeView widget](http://docs.telerik.com/kendo-ui/controls/navigation/treeview/overview) displays hierarchical data in a traditional tree structure.
+It allows you to configure the Kendo UI TreeView from server-side code.
+The [TreeView](http://docs.telerik.com/kendo-ui/controls/navigation/treeview/overview) displays hierarchical data in a traditional tree structure.
 It supports user interaction through mouse or touch events to perform re-ordering operations by using the drag-and-drop functionality.

 For more information on the HtmlHelper, refer to the article on the [TreeView HtmlHelper for ASP.NET MVC](http://docs.telerik.com/aspnet-mvc/helpers/treeview/overview).